brandonowens24/NB_Business_Classifier_and_TM/report.md

 ## 1. DATASET
 The provided dataset was taken from [zeroshot's 'twitter-financial-news-sentiment' on Hugging Face](https://huggingface.co/datasets/zeroshot/twitter-financial-news-sentiment).
 <br></br>
 As alluded to in the title, it contains finance-related news tweets and their sentiment.
+It contains roughly 10,000 rows of financial news tweets and an associated label in its training set.
+The labels [0, 1, 2] correspond with [Bearish News, Bullish News, and Neutral News].
+As an example,
+>TEXT: "WORK, XPO, PYX and AMKR among after hour movers", LABEL: 2 In other words, the tweet has neutral sentiment.
+<br></br>
 This could be useful if an analyst, user, or owner of some commodity of a company or multiple companies has a very limited amount of time to analyze the public sentiment and news occurring with the companies that they are involved with.
-<br></br>
-This dataset contains about 10,000 rows of financial news tweets and an associated label in its training set.
-The labels [0, 1, 2] correspond with [Bearish News, Bullish News, and Neutral News].
-Additionally, the data was split roughly into a 85% training and 15% validation set.
 <br></br>

 ![Dataset](https://github.com/brandonowens24/NLP_HW1/blob/main/images/Dataset.png)